Future AI Driven Changes in NFL Front Offices

 Keepin’ ‘em Happy

 Retaining talent is as much about the situation the person is leaving as it is about where they could potentially go.
-This makes arming your talent with optimized tools that help them do their job better and do more of the stuff they love (and that drive value) a distinct advantage in keeping teams intact.
+This makes arming your talent with optimized tools that help them do their job better, do more of the stuff they love (and that drives value) a distinct advantage in keeping teams intact.

-This is another place AI will really move the needle from an efficiency standpoint.
-Automation is the AI equivalent of blocking and tackling - categorically important to anyone who knows anything, but also not something anyone but purests really want to talk about.
-Despite its lack of sexy, it’s going to play a massive part in the organizations of tomorrow.
-Payroll forecasting and processing - fully automated.
-Employee and athlete satisfaction - gathered, analyzed and reported on in real-time (no more surprises when The Athletic drops their annual rankings).
-Vendor agreement negotiations and contract execution - handled completely, needing only an overseer’s virtual signature.
+Efficiency is the needle mover here.
+Automation is the AI equivalent of blocking and tackling, and despite it lacking any level of sexy, the impact is priceless.
+Salary cap forecasting - faster, deeper, and more agile, all driven by simple-language text prompts.
+Employee and athlete satisfaction - gathered, analyzed and reported on in real-time (no more surprises when the NFLPA drops its annual team report cards).
+Vendor agreement negotiations and contract execution - handled entirely, requiring only an overseer’s virtual signature.

-A place it will become really useful is in war rooms during the draft.
-We love the post-draft content that shows the breakneck-speed draft-day trade decisions are made.
-But what if AI recording and transcript features (already on a lot of your iPhones if you’re able to upgrade to the new software) could provide real-time valuations of the trades you're offered, with that valuation being based on your data and your valuation metrics?
-This would provide a real advantage in assessing incoming trade requests and understanding how to maximize value on the trades you send out the door.
+War rooms during the draft are where it will get really wicked.
+We love the post-draft content that shows the breakneck-speed of draft-day trade decisions.
+But what if AI recording and transcript features (already on a lot of your iPhones if you’re able to upgrade to any iOS that starts with 18) could provide real-time valuations of the trades you're offered, with that valuation based on your data and metrics?
+This would give some real advantage in assessing incoming trade requests and understanding how to maximize value on the trades you send out the door.

-The nuance and power of these examples will continue to grow, and with the success of teams like the Browns (current struggles as of publication aside) in leveraging data in new and unique ways, certain organizations will begin to find creative, innovative ways to build championship leadership teams.
+The nuance and power of these examples will continue to grow, and with the success of teams like the Browns (current struggles aside) in leveraging data in new and unique ways, certain organizations will begin to find creative, innovative ways to build championship leadership teams.

 Author